Create a content search

-SharePoint sites: Set the toggle to On and then select Choose sites to specify SharePoint sites and OneDrive accounts to search.
+SharePoint sites: Set the toggle to On and then select Choose sites to specify SharePoint sites and OneDrive sites to search.
 Enter the URL for each site that you want to search.
 You can also add the URL for the SharePoint site for a Microsoft Team, Microsoft 365 Group, or Yammer Group.

 Exchange public folders: Set the toggle to On to search all public folders in your Exchange Online organization.
 You can't choose specific public folders to search.
 Leave the toggle switch off if you don't want search all public folders.